 1. Plan for Skype for Business

-If you have Office 365 Business Premium or Business Essentials, you can use Skype for Business to make online calls to other people in your business who are on your subscription.
+If you have Microsoft 365 Business Premium Standard or Business Essentials, you can use Skype for Business to make online calls to other people in your business who are on your subscription.
 For example, if your business has 10 people, you'll be able to Start using Skype for Business for IM and online meetings each other, and Meetings with Skype for Business using Skype for Business after performing the steps 2-6 below.
 And you can Set up a Skype for Business meeting in Outlook to online meetings, too!